All Episodes

 We're talking about breasts being cut off, wires being found at crime scenes.

-So yeah, they're gonna do their thing.
+So yeah, they're going to do their thing.

 So that's why she was all like decomposed.